A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Computational Results

 \section{Computational Results}

 In this section, we report our numerical results of the lower bounds, MIP formulations, and the IS algorithms.
 Following the tradition in \cite{Caserta-2012-EJOR,Petering-2013-EJOR,Silva-2018-EJOR}, our test bed includes 13 groups, with 40 instances per group, from an instance set generated in \cite{Caserta-2011-ORS}.
 Note that those instances are represented in ``a-b'' format with ``a'' denoting the current stack height, i.e., the number of blocks per stack, and ``b'' denoting the number of stacks.
-Also, for each instance, we consider two different situations, where there is no height limit and the height limit is set to $H'+2$ with $H'$ being the instance's current stack height \cite{Tricoire-2018-COR}.
+Also, for each instance, we consider two situations, where there is no height limit and the height limit is set to $a+2$ \cite{Tricoire-2018-COR}.

 All experiments are carried out on a desktop computer with the Windows 10 Professional 64-bit operating system, 32 GB RAM, and an Intel Core i7 7700 CPU with four 3.6-4.2 GHz cores and eight threads.
-Algorithms are implemeted in C++ using CPLEX 12.61 and compiled with the Visual Studio 2013 C++ compiler.
-For all instances, the time limit is set to 3,600 seconds, the number of threads used is set to 4, and other parameters are in default settings.
+Algorithms are implemented in C++ using CPLEX 12.61 and compiled with the Visual Studio 2013 C++ compiler.
+For {all instances}, the time limit is set to 3,600 seconds, the number of threads used is set to {8}, and other parameters are in default settings.
 When the time limit is reached before obtaining an optimal solution, we set the solution time to 3,600 seconds in our report.